5 Tips to Help you Teach Kids About Money

 Trust me, when kids start earning their own money and have to pay for their own things, they ask for a whole lot less.
 They also respect what they buy more, take better care of it and are more conscious of their money.

 In our home, my kids make their own money a few ways and are responsible for any extras they want.
 Family night once a week is treat night, anything else they want during the week they can get themselves.

 This teaches kids responsibility, how to make and how to save.
 It is even better if you can let them be entrepreneurial with it.
 E.g. my kids are illustrators, they have designed logos for others as well, done yard work, work behind the scenes on this site and more.

 4. Teach Them To Budget

 It’s one thing for them to have their own cash, it’s another for them to know how to manage it.
-My daughters are encouraged to do a split system where a percentage is invested, another amount donated to a cause they love/charity, another to savings and then only 50% or less is to be used to spend on whatever.
+My kids are encouraged to do a split system where a percentage is invested, another amount donated to a cause they love/charity, another to savings and then only 50% or less is to be used to spend on whatever.